The following article shows some of the possibilities how XML

 table!

-of achieving data transformation by mapping any SQL query to XML and vice versa.
-XSU
+a simple way of achieving data transformation by mapping any SQL query to XML and vice

-provides the basic functionality to get and put data to and from a database.
+versa.
+XSU provides the basic functionality to get and put data to and from a

-support XML generation and storage through XML.
-Here we will focus on XML
+two packages that support XML generation and storage through XML.
+Here we will focus on

-CLOB that contains the XML document.
-A context handle needed in most subsequent calls
+results in a CLOB that contains the XML document.
+A context handle needed in most

 DECLARE